GrapheneOS-Archive/AttestationSamples/README.md

 random challenge.
 These are collected with the [Auditor app](https://github.com/AndroidHardening/Auditor) so the app id in the certificate is app.attestation.auditor and the fingerprint is for the release signing key.
-Older samples use a legacy app id.
+Older samples use a legacy app id and signing key.

 The collection of data published here is public domain / CC0 licensed and is crowdsourced.